Treasury sends $12B in COVID-19 relief to Ohio governments - WHIZ News

 Local governments can expect to receive funds in two batches, half coming this month and the rest a year from now.

-Ohio Townships Association Executive Director Heidi Fought said only three of Ohio’s 1,308 townships received the recovery money, putting them at a disadvantage.
-They will urge government entities that did receive the funding to transfer some to cover services and programs for their roughly 4 million residents, she said.
+Ohio Townships Association Executive Director Heidi Fought said only three of Ohio’s 1,308 townships received the recovery money, with the rest facing a disadvantage if they don’t receive similar direct funding.
+If that happens, they will urge government entities that did receive the funding to transfer some to cover services and programs for their roughly 4 million residents, she said.

 Republican Ohio Gov. Mike DeWine has recommended to the state Legislature that Ohio use a portion of its COVID relief dollars to pay off the unemployment compensation insurance loan the state owes to the federal government.

-Note: This story was first published on May 10, 2021.
-It was updated on May 11, 2021 to make clear that direct funding for most of the state’s 1,308 townships remains unresolved.
-Only three townships have received direct funding to date.